joshbrew/graphscript/README.md

 Beyond these basic concepts, other GraphScript properties (distinguished with a *__*) can be selectively enabled using **loaders**.

-### Loaders
-Loaders are supportive of a DIY hierarchical programming architecture by allowing nodes to be modified and GraphScript properties to be enabled using simple functions.

-Our exiting collection of loaders includes:
-- `html-loader`: Enables GraphScript properties to translate into HTML Elements

 ### Graphs and Graph Nodes
 See [Graphs and GraphNodes](./docs/Graph.md) for more information.